goruck/smart-zoneminder/obj-detect/README.md

 # obj-detect
 The Object Detection Server, [obj_detect_server.py](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/obj_detect_server.py), runs the Tensorflow object detection inference engine using Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
 One of the benefits of using zerorpc is that the object detection server can easily be run on another machine, apart from the machine running ZoneMinder.
 The server can optionally skip inference on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
-The Object Detection Server is started by a cron job at boot time.
+The Object Detection Server is run as a Linux service using systemd.

 # Installation
 1. Clone this git repo to your local machine running Zoneminder and cd to it.